LifeBogger presents the full story of a football Legend and Accountant popularly known by the nickname “Tito”.

 Thou, this hope was cut short as France refused Michel Goba a visa to visit Ivory Coast.
 This left him with the only option of sending monies which were only able to afford visa processing for one person.

 After much debate by the family, it was decided that little Didier must travel alone to France.
 Travelling alone was fearing for Didier.
-It was a strange journey for the poor little boy who hasn’t seen or entered a plane all his life.
+It was a strange journey for the young little boy who hadn’t seen or entered a plane all his life.

-Ideally, this tag made everyone at the Airport look strangely at him, thus wondering how desperate his parents were in jetting him out of the country.
+Ideally, this tag made everyone at the Airport look strangely at him, thus wondering how desperate his parents were to jet him out of the country.

 Didier Drogba Biography – Difficult Start to Life at France: